koush/EFI-X99/README.md

 Done!

 ### XMP
 Ok, maybe not done.
 Wanna trick out your ride?
 Enable [XMP](http://www.intel.com/content/www/us/en/gaming/extreme-memory-profile-xmp.html) Profile 1 in the BIOS.
+It's overclocking yoru RAM, so it may make your system unstable.
+That's why I didn't have it enabled out the gate.